Tories warn May over Brexit compromise with Labour

 If no deal can be reached with Labour, Mrs May has committed to putting a series of Brexit options to the Commons and being bound by the result.

-“It’s not perfect but, frankly, in this particular hung parliament none of us can get perfection, we need to compromise.”
+“The reality is that is not on the table, so I think we’re looking at options that would warrant a PV (People’s Vote) in those circumstances.

-He said that “something approximating a customs arrangement or customs union would be the most likely outcome” of the process.
+“We’ve got to look at the offer on the table at the moment and what we’re looking at is Theresa May’s deal or no deal.”

-But former foreign secretary Mr Johnson used his Daily Telegraph column to warn that Tory MPs would not allow Mrs May to “surrender” to Mr Corbyn.
+Former foreign secretary Boris Johnson used his Daily Telegraph column to warn that Tory MPs would not allow Mrs May to “surrender” to Mr Corbyn.

 “If the UK were to commit to remaining in the customs union, it would make a total and utter nonsense of the referendum result,” he said.